-The NHS is not free to everyone, the documents that you need to produce will be different depending on who you are and where you come from, please visit the government website to find out what you need to bring with you.
+The NHS is not free to everyone, the documents that you need to produce will be different depending on who you are and where you come from.

 Staff in the hospital will need to see your documents and copy them in order to send to the overseas patient manager.
 They may still need to speak to you so please be prepared to leave contact details.

 You may also be asked to complete more paperwork.

 You can find out if you fall into this category by visiting the Government website.
 This category includes: